octabytes/blog/content/posts/getting started/building-a-customer-support-dashboard-with-baserow/index.md

 ---
-draft: true
+draft: false
 title: "Building a Customer Support Dashboard with Baserow"
-date: "2024-01-28"
+date: "2024-11-20"
-description: "Let's see how you can build a Customer Support Dashboard with Baserow.
-During this tutorial, we will be creating a database and application which returns the particular record once the button is created.
-We are going to create this application from scratch.
-Before we start, ensure you have"
-tags: []
-categories: [Other]
+description: "Learn how to build a customer support dashboard using Baserow, an open-source no-code database platform.
+This tutorial guides you through creating a database, building an application, and setting up a button that shows notifications with data from your database."
+tags: [Baserow, No-code, Database, Dashboard, Customer Support, Self-hosting, Application, Tutorial, OctaByte]
+categories: [Development, No code, Low code]
 cover:
   image: images/cover.png
   caption: "Building a Customer Support Dashboard with Baserow"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Let's see how you can build a Customer Support Dashboard with [Baserow](https://octabyte.io/open-source/baserow?ref=blog.octabyte.io).
+Let's see how you can build a Customer Support Dashboard with [Baserow](https://octabyte.io/development/nocode-lowcode/baserow).
 During this tutorial, we will be creating a database and application which returns the particular record once the button is created.
 We are going to create this application from scratch.
-Before we start, ensure you have deployed Baserow, we will be self\-hosting it on [OctaByte](https://octabyte.io/open-source/baserow?ref=blog.octabyte.io).
+Before we start, ensure you have deployed Baserow, we will be self\-hosting it on [OctaByte](https://octabyte.io/development/nocode-lowcode/baserow).

 ## What is Baserow?